-Indiana Adult Basic Education (ABE) programs provide math, reading, and writing instruction free of charge to help you acquire the skills needed to earn a high school equivalency diploma, go to college, or enter an entry-level occupational certification program.
+Indiana Adult Education (AE) programs provide math, reading, and writing instruction free of charge to help you acquire the skills needed to earn a high school equivalency diploma, go to college, or enter an entry-level occupational certification program.
 You can even earn a high school equivalency diploma and an occupational certificate at the same time through our WorkINdiana program, allowing you to get back to work or switch careers quickly.

 Whether you want to learn to read, prepare for your Indiana High School Equivalency Diploma (HSE), brush-up for college classes, or improve your English skills, Blue River Career Programs is the place for you.

 If English is not your native language, enroll in our English as a Second Language (ESL) classes to strengthen your ability to speak, read, write, and understand English.

 In January, 2014, the Indiana High School Equivalency (HSE) Diploma was based on the completion of a comprehensive test developed by CTB/McGraw-Hill instead of the GED® tests from GED Testing Service.
 If you have not received a high school diploma, you may enroll in this class and study for the subjects tested on the HSE.
 You’ll also learn computer and work-readiness skills.
 If you already have a high school diploma and want to brush-up on your skills prior to taking college entry exams, you may also enroll in this class.
 This is a great way to avoid remediation classes at college and prepares you for entry level college courses.
 Testing and placement services are offered free of charge.

 Improve your reading, writing, and math skills with our tutoring and classes that offer individualized and small-group instruction.